cbjs-dev/cbjs/docs/guide/features.md

 ## Compatible with the official client

 Cbjs is fully compatible with the official client.
-However, you should be aware that Cbjs fixes a lot of issues, therefore it is likely that you face some issue.
-Most of them are TypeScript issues, so you will be able to catch them immediately.
-We have very few (1) runtime issue fix.
-In order bad surprises, we track them in [this list](runtime-fixes)
+The main goal of Cbjs is to bring TypeScript support.
+We have a single runtime change.
+See [runtime changes](runtime-changes).

 ## KV Supercharged Types